The War of the Conquest

 After the Treaty of Utrecht in 1713, Great Britain held part of Acadia, now Nova Scotia.
 However, the British immigrants in Nova Scotia were greatly outnumbered by the Acadians, the original French settlers, who occupied the territory before they arrived.

 Fearing that the Acadians would side with the French, in 1755, the British authorities decided to deport them to other British colonies and to Great Britain.
 This also meant that the rich farmland held by the Acadians could then be offered to British immigrants.
-Although many of them managed to flee to New France, some 10 000 of the 13 000 Acadians were deported.
+Although several hundred of them managed to flee to New France, approximately 10 000 of the 13 000 Acadians were deported.

 Reading of the deportation order.